List of streets and roads in Hong Kong: Bus priority

 The Transport Department has designated about 22 km of road length as exclusive "bus lanes", out of approximately 2,000 km of accessible roads.

 Monitoring major roads

 The traffic CAM online provides near real-time road conditions for all major road users, as well as facilitating monitoring of traffic.

-There are about 115 closed-circuit cameras located on the routes to provide monitoring of traffic flow.
-Congestion is heaviest in Kowloon and along the northern shore of Hong Kong Island, where most cameras are located.
+As of April 2025, 987 closed-circuit cameras have been installed in Hong Kong to provide traffic snapshot images and real-time road traffic information to the public.
+Congestion is heaviest in Kowloon, along the northern shore of Hong Kong Island, Hung Shui Kiu (68 CCTVs installed) and Shatin (80 CCTVs installed) where most cameras are located.